microsoft/tensorflow-directml/BUILD.md

 ## Developer Mode

-Changes in this repository may reference in-development or preview versions of DirectML that are subject to change.
-This allows testing new APIs before they are committed to the DirectML API (once an API appears in DirectML.h it is immutable).
-A preview build of DirectML requires *developer mode* to be enabled or it will fail to load; this restriction is intended to avoid a long-term dependency on the preview library. **Packages on PyPI will only be released when the repository can depend on a stable version of DirectML.**
+This repository may periodically reference in-development versions of DirectML for testing new features.
+For example, experimental APIs are added to `DirectMLPreview.h`, which may have breaking changes; once an API appears in `DirectML.h` it is immutable.
+A preview build of DirectML requires *developer mode* to be enabled or it will fail to load.
+This restriction is intended to avoid a long-term dependency on the preview library. **Packages on PyPI will only be released when the repository depends on a stable version of DirectML.**

 You can determine if the current state of the repository references an in-development version of DirectML by inspecting `tensorflow/workspace.bzl`.
 If the version attribute ends with `-dev*`, then developer mode will be required.
 For example, the following snippet shows a dependency on DirectML 1.5.0-dev1, which requires developer mode.